How can I contact you to ask a question or make an appointment?

 Have you ever had your headshot taken?

 Yes, a few times.
 I think this is part of what makes me a considerate photographer.
 I know how you feel.
 It can be weird to have a camera pointed at your face by someone you don't know.
-I want you to be comfortable.
+I want you to be relaxed and comfortable.
 That's my main goal.

 Will you show me your awkward black & white headshot from 1997?